MAD. IT'S all mad.

 “Been through a lot.
 I've been moved around from family to family, never stayed in one house from when I was born to the age of 16.
-Moved all different areas lived with my auntie, lived with my nan, lived with my cousins.
+Moved all different areas.
+Lived with my auntie, lived with my nan, lived with my cousins.
 I ain't been stable.
 I'm very naive, but l'm kind of a bit wise as well.
 I was brought up by my grandmother and the age difference was massive.
-So I was learning from her, I never had anybedy young to learn from.
+So I was learning from her, I never had anybody young to learn from.
 She was a very old-fashioned lady.”

 Tricky is not normal.
 A desperate fear of pretension marks his conversation, a constant and careful self-monitoring to ensure things are kept simple, but clearly he is not normal.
 You only have to listen to his music to realise that.

 What exactly does Tricky do?
 He writes songs that aren't songs, lyrics that trail at the edge of recognition, music that bypasses reason and heads straight for the senses, sounds that you can smell and taste and feel against your skin.
 He doesn't sing, or even rap in any recognised way.
 He creates records that are genuinely, shockingly like no others.
 He is strange and outlandishly gifted.